 It’s just the right amount of cheesiness for Halloween, while still being grown up enough to serve at any dinner party.
 Just leave out the bats and vampire cut outs for fine dining.

 I knew Vampire Steaks were the way to go.
-Then I wanted to take it up a notch and make a beautiful garlic red wine reduction to pour over top of the Vampire Steaks.
+Then, I wanted to take it up a notch and make a beautiful garlic red wine reduction to pour over top of the Vampire Steaks.

-I used their Cabernet Sauvignon for this recipe.
+I used Cabernet Sauvignon for this recipe.
 It’s the perfect choice for flank steak.
 It hits all the right notes and highlights the flavour of the sauce and the beef perfectly.

 We ate this Vampire Steak with Garlic Red Wine Reduction with wild abandon.
 As anyone should when eating Vampire Steaks smothered in a rich, thick, garlic and wine sauce.